markusamtl/COMP_345_Project/README.txt

 This **SHOULD** be successful.

-To run the drivers, run the following commands:
+To run the driver, run the following commands:

-MAP:

-Without Valgrind: ./map_driver
-With Valgrind: make run_map_valgrind

-PLAYER:

-Without Valgrind: ./player_driver
-With Valgrind: make run_player_valgrind

-ORDER:

-Without Valgrind: ./order_driver
-With Valgrind: make run_order_valgrind

-CARD:

-Without Valgrind: ./card_driver
-With Valgrind: make run_card_valgrind

-GAMEENGINE:
+MAIN DRIVER:

-Without Valgrind: ./game_engine_driver
+Without Valgrind: ./main_driver
-With Valgrind: make run_engine_valgrind
+With Valgrind: make run_main_valgrind